-As of January 2019, all prospective professional members will need to register for, take, and pass an RCRT™ Exam to qualify to become Professional Members of the RAC.
+The Reflexology Association of Canada (RAC) requires all prospective or returning professional members to register for, take, and pass an entrance exam, known as the RCRT™ Exam, to qualify to become a Professional Member of the RAC.

-🔸 A list of recognized core and technique certification courses may be found on RAC’s web site.
-If your training is not part of this list, please read through for the topics we consider part of the core and technical curricula.
+🔸A list of recognized core and technique certification courses may be found on RAC’s web site.
+If your training is not part of this list, please read through the rest of these guidelines for the topics we consider part of the core and technical curricula.

 The RCRT™ Exam is based on five components